 “We don’t have food for more pigs.
 Or a cow for that matter.
 Or another horse.”

 Henry’s eyes twinkled, something Emily hadn’t seen since their courting days.

 “The Lord will provide,” he said.

 The girl grew strong.
 Her eyes remained large and blue, reflecting the sky on a clear day.
 Her dark hair had a natural curl which Auntie Em tried to keep braided and neat.
 Dorothy, however, was never tidy and neat, she was always covered in dust and mud and wanted to show Auntie Em her treasures.
-Emily was most comfortable within the four walls of their home and the dragonflies and frogs and ladybugs that Dorothy loved made her feel afraid.
-Within those walls, she taught Dorthy to cook and to sew.
+Emily was most comfortable within the four walls of their home and the dragonflies, frogs, and ladybugs that Dorothy loved made her feel afraid.
+Within those walls, she taught Dorthy to cook and sew.